FrancisTheCat/hephaistos/README.md

 hephaistos.compile_shader(..., spirv_version = hephaistos.SPIR_V_VERSION_1_0, ...)
 ```

+## Vulkan
+When using Hephaistos with Vulkan the "scalarBlockLayout" feature needs to be enabled for the physical device (standardized in 1.2, available as an extension otherwise; As of 1.4 support for scalarBlockLayout is required).

 # Special Thanks
 Without [Ginger Bill](https://github.com/gingerBill/) there is no world where this compiler would exist.
 A huge thank you for writing the Odin compiler and also for writing [titania](https://github.com/gingerBill/titania), the most readable compiler I have ever seen.